uhlive/python-sdk/README.md

-# Uh!live Python Library
+# Uh!live Python SDK

-The Uh!live Python library provides convenient access to the Uh!live API from applications written in the Python language.
+The Uh!live Python SDK provides convenient access to the Uh!live API from applications written in the Python language.

 ## Requirements